loomnetwork/transfer-gateway-example/AddingAssets.md

 ### Loom Migrations
 * Right away you can see that this is a little different b/c we already have the gateway dappchain address because it is [literally included in the repo](https://github.com/loomnetwork/transfer-gateway-example/blob/master/gateway_dappchain_address).
 The other addresses are _not_ included in the repo, so this is something that when you're not using the reference implementation repo, you will need to get else-ways.

-* So in this case, we read that address, deploy each of the loom contracts with that address (they also need to know the gateway!) and then writ_their addresses out for later use.
+* So in this case, we read that address, deploy each of the loom contracts with that address (they also need to know the gateway!) and then write their addresses out for later use.

 So by the end of migration, you have a bunch of important data files written out, also you've given your user some basic assets.